hadisajj2/ProfileMeNot/README.md

 The only IDE that will allow you to view a Firefox extension code is Komodo edit.
 It is currently not update to work with the latest version of Komodo edit.
 If you like, you can contribute to the project.

+<b> Exact Algorithms Used </b>
+To get more information on how ProfileMeNot works and how the algorithms are derived, see Thesis.pdf